cameo88/CyberSecurity/PROJECT_1/ElkStack.md

 What aspect of security do load balancers protect?

-    Load balancers protect the availability of an application while preventing Dos attacks by distrubuting the network across multiple servers.
+    Load balancers protect the availability of an application while preventing DoS attacks by distrubuting the network across multiple servers.

     Load balancers provide a public IP address and then receieves traffic that is routed to multiple servers, all which can be accessed by the internet.